ynalcakan/ynalcakan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a Ph.D.
-Student who currently working on a TUBITAK research project at [Computer Vision Research Group - CVRG](http://cvrg.iyte.edu.tr) - [Izmir Institute of Technology](http://www.iyte.edu.tr/) in Izmir.
+I'm a Ph.D. candidate who currently working on a TUBITAK research project at [Computer Vision Research Group - CVRG](http://cvrg.iyte.edu.tr) - [Izmir Institute of Technology](http://www.iyte.edu.tr/) in Izmir.
 My work interests: Deep Learning, Computer vision, Behaviour prediction and Data visualization.

 About personal info,